akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Avice was silent.
 The steam from the herbs hit her face, but her skin felt cold.
 To rebuke Eustacia was to break the peace of their shared chambers.

-“It is not easy to stand against one's kin,” she whispered.
+“It is not easy to stand against one’s kin,” she whispered.

 “Matilda did not find it easy to rebuke me, either,” Godfrey replied.
 “But she did it because it was right.
 I am asking you to do the same.
 When Eustacia starts her cruelties, tell her to be still.
 If she will not listen, then stand apart from her, as you have today.
 If you do not, you are as much a part of the slander as she is.”